Internal Masthead Image

 So why not just demolish and start over with a new energy-efficient rebuild?

-• Preserving character: Many older houses have charm, craftsmanship, and history which is worth saving.
-Preserving and enhancing this charm serves to highlight the difference of the new work in positive ways.
-Our Annandale Terrace, Darlinghurst Terrace, Bronte Sisters and Cascade Terrace projects are all great examples of this approach.
+• Preserving character: Older houses often feature charm, skilled workmanship, and history worth saving.
+Preserving and enhancing this character serves to highlight the new work in positive ways.
+Take our Annandale Terrace, Darlinghurst Terrace, Bronte Sisters and Cascade Terrace renovation projects.
+Each one balances heritage charm with the demands of modern living, preserving what matters while making room for how people live today.

 • Environmental benefit: Reusing the existing structure avoids the massive carbon footprint of demolition and new construction.